aprar-jalal/ChattingUsingFirebaseAndReact-vite/README.md

 # 🟢 Online Presence

-The application uses **Firebase Realtime Database** for online presence.
+Firebase Realtime Database is used for online presence.

-A user's presence is stored under:
+The status is stored under:

 ```text
 status/{uid}